tooterfish/nc-tech-test/NOTES.md

 I've decided to convert the project into javascript as I'm much more familiar with it than typescript.
 I've never implemented a node project in typescript before and I'd have probably spent most of the session wrestling with squigly lines!

+Also, I don't have yarn installed.
+All tests successfully run with npm (the old "it works on my machine").

 sizes.json appears to be a duplicate of cards.json

 ---